marcfranquesa/fantasy-football/README.md

 ./<executable> <data_base> <query_file> <output_file>
 ```

 The `run_all.sh` can be used to test the algorithms with the example queries provided.
+It also checks if the output format is the one desired using the [checker script](scripts/checker.cc).

 ## Algorithms
 We implemented three different algorithms to tackle the problem.

 ### Exhaustive algorithm
-Our approach was pretty simple.
 We saved all players in a single vector, sorted it by points and performed a basic backtracking.
 The moment we were not able to increase our best teams' points the algorithm stops.

 ### Greedy algorithm
 Straightforward greedy algorithm, for each player, we sort all players and place the best possible player.
 Our sorting criteria gives more importance to a players points the more players we have placed.